NOMADIC BACKPACKER

 Memorial Cross:

-Anchor-shaped memorial erected in memory of the Free French forces who fought in World War II and homage to the Maillé Brézé which exploded off Greenock.
+The anchor-shaped memorial was erected in memory of the Free French forces who fought in World War II and in homage to the Maillé Brézé, which exploded off Greenock.

 Lyle Hill: